 - Pour some rubbing alcohol into the spray bottle.

 - Spray the alcohol inside each smelly shoe.
 You only need a couple of spays to do the trick!
 Make sure you do this in a well-ventilated room or outside.

 - Let the shoes dry completely before wearing them again.

 2. Dryer Sheets or a Bar of Soap

-Place a dryer sheet (or two) inside each of each shoe.
-This help absorb the moisture and freshen up the shoes at the same time.
+Place a dryer sheet (or two) or a bar of soap inside each shoe.
+This helps absorb the sweat and freshen up the shoes at the same time.

 3. Charcoal Briquettes or Cedar Shavings

 4. Baking Soda

 Sprinkle a good amount of baking soda into each shoe and let it absorb the odor overnight.
 Just remember to dump out the powder in the morning before putting your shoes back on.